j2gl/my-env-configs/README.md

 # my-env-configs

-My custom environment configurations: .bash_profiles.
+My custom environment configurations for each system like

+* .bash_profile
+* .bash_rc
+* .gitconfig